|

 Sijo

-Like haiku the sijo is nature
+Like haiku the sijo

 total of 44-46 syllables.
-Each line has a specific focus; the first line
+Each line has a specific focus; the first

-introduces a situation or problem, the
+line introduces a situation or problem, the

-second line includes a development, the third line resolves tensions created
+second line includes a development, the third line resolves tensions

-in the first line or resolves the
+created in the first line or resolves the

 problem in the first line.
-Again we must note that Oriental languages tend to
+Again we must note that Oriental languages

-be unstressed.
+tend to be unstressed.
 Each piece

 must be self-explanatory, requiring no title.
 Below is an example.